Passion flower (Passiflora vitifolia), 2020, tissue paper | Long-billed hermit (Phaetornis longirostris), 2020, Vietnamese Dó paper

 2020, Agua papel

-Orchids have enchanted humans for millennia, and being the largest family of flowering plants, they display a vast array of shapes and colors both beautiful and complex.
+Orchids have enchanted humans for millennia.
+Being the largest family of flowering plants, they display a vast array of shapes and colors both beautiful and complex.

-It was thanks to the Cattleya de Michael LaFosse that I got into orchids.
+It was thanks to the Cattleya by Michael LaFosse that I first got into orchids.
 That model pushed my curiosity on this flowers and years later I became an orchid specialist.

 This series attemps to honour the flowers that changed my life.